Race to Save the Laurel Dace

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-Race to Save the Laurel Dace is an annual road race hosted by the Tennessee Aquarium in Spring City, Tennessee on May 16, 2026.
-The event supports Laurel Dace conservation and is part of Laurel Dace Day, a local festival that raises awareness about a critically endangered fish native to nearby Walden's Ridge.
-The Laurel Dace is a small minnow found only in two small streams near Spring City, grows to about three inches, and is threatened by drought and sediment pollution.
+The Race to Save the Laurel Dace is an annual road race organized by the Tennessee Aquarium to kick off Laurel Dace Day, a conservation festival.
+The event raises awareness for the Laurel Dace, a critically endangered fish found only in two small streams near Spring City, Tennessee.

 10 km